-Required of all new formal leaders and focuses on leadership fundamentals such as managing conflict, providing feedback and upholding key Williams processes; Leader Essentials was redesigned in 2023 to allow for more real-time learning requests to source support from employees across the company.
+Required of all new formal leaders and focuses on leadership fundamentals such as managing conflict, providing feedback and upholding key Williams processes; Leader Essentials was redesigned in 2023 to allow for more real-time learning

+We also offer Gigs though our human capital management system, where managers can publicly post requests to source support from employees across the company.
 This opens development opportunities for employees seeking new ways to contribute to our business.
 For example, we offer Gigs for short-term assignments such as temporary work in our field systems and to support campus recruiting at our partner schools.
 In 2023, 444 employees participated in 63 Gig development opportunities.
 Gigs are heavily utilized development tools among female and underrepresented employees, reflected in participation rates that are nearly double the representation of each population.
-At the end of 2023, females made up 22% of Williams' overall population and represented of Gig participants.
+At the end of 2023, females made up 22% of Williams' overall population and represented 39% of Gig participants.
+Similarly, at the end of 2023, 17% of our employee population was in the underrepresented ethnicity/race demographic and made up 32% of Gig participants.